 If desired, texture each of the house shapes using your embossing machine and texture folders.
 I have found this is a necessity for the house walls and roof when using aluminum cans.
 I don’t always texture the window and door trim, but I do run them through my machine sandwiched between cutting pads to flatten them.
 There are a few embossing folders that work very well with architectural design that I use more than others.
 These include the Sizzix Texture Fades Stripes Embossing Folder, the Darice Embossing Folder: Brick Wall Pattern, Kwan Crafts Brick Wall Plastic Embossing Folder and the Kwan Crafts Brick Wall Plastic Embossing Folder (this is different pattern from the 1st Kwan Crafts folder)

 If you are making your Country Cottage out of cardboard, this is when you would either glue on your decorative papers or paint each of your pieces.
 Once your paint is dry, apply a layer of clear glue and glitter if you are making a traditional glitter house.
 Lucy Foxworth of Paper Glitter Glue suggests folding along the score lines before you paint.
-Lucy explores multiple ways to paint and texture your cardboard house at her blog.

 Glue On Window And Door Trim